-Word Hunt: Read the following excerpt and circle, highlight, or underline the 4 words containing the following word roots: gest, 2-solv-, and valu-.
-Then, match each word to its correct definition using your word root knowledge and the context of the sentence.
+Word Hunt: Read the following.
+Next, Circle, highlight or underline the 5-vocabulary words containing: -ary, -gest, (2) solv-, valu-.
+Then, match each vocabulary word to its correct definition and identify the correct prefix type and/or suffix type.

 Since we are always in the hunt for the purest, cleanest and freshest sources of water, it is hard to swallow the fact that really, really pure water, the kind that is necessary to clean electronic chips used in devices like computers and smart phones could actually be harmful for the human body.